Today is victory over yourself of yesterday. Tomorrow is your victory over lesser men.

 We see many unseen things on a conscious level.

-There are always larger forces at play that take place below the surface.
+There are always larger forces at play taking place below the surface.
 Fixating on details should never cause you to neglect things of importance.
 Compare the micro to the macro.

-When you come to understand *the way*, you see immediate circumstances don’t always matter.
+When you understand *the way*, you see immediate circumstances don’t always matter.

 Trod firmly – avoid jumpiness, avoid indecision, and avoid playing into the enemy’s frame.